-Have you ever tasted nyonya food before?
+Have you tasted nyonya food before?
 Both of us flat out fell in love with the complex flavor combinations.
-First encounter with nyonya cuisine was at the Nyonya Breeze, in Georgetown on the beautiful Malaysian island Penang.
+First encounter with nyonya cuisine was at the Nyonya Breeze restaurant, in Georgetown on the beautiful Malaysian island Penang.

 Peranakan is a word you might have heard multiple times while traveling and visiting Malaysia, Singapore and Penang Island.